 What is this elusive “clean” code?
-Clean code can be easily understood not only by the original creator but by anyone reading it (possibly a non-developer) and it is easy to adjust and maintain.
+Clean code is easy to understand.
+Not only by the original creator, but by anyone reading it (possibly a non-developer) and it is easy to adjust and maintain.

 The SAP ecosystem has been a bit slow to jump on the clean code bandwagon, and Clean ABAP, the style guide specifically for SAP ABAP language, publicly surfaced on GitHub only in 2019.
 In this post, I will address some of the questions typically raised by the organizations looking to improve their SAP development by following Clean ABAP principles.

 Once I read a review of a Dyson vacuum that said: “this vacuum picks up dirt I didn’t know I had”.
 Clean ABAP is something like that.

 My first foray into “cleanish” ABAP years ago was prompted by the SAP Community discussions regarding the disadvantages of Hungarian Notation.
 Hungarian Notation is a set of naming conventions which dictates, for example, that a variable name should have a prefix signifying its scope and type.
 In ABAP, this led to the variable names like gt_vbak or ls_ekko.
 ABAP developers follow this notation.
 Additionally, this has taken place for decades, for the main reason that someone told us so.